morty/ckanext-youckan/README.rst

 The YouCKAN extension is a YouCKAN connector for CKAN.

-NOTE: This extension requires ckan version 1.7 or higher.
+NOTE: This extension has only been texted with CKAN 2.1.

 Activating and Installing
 -------------------------